Henry Urges Pastors, Deacons to Pursue Unity in Christ

 “How do we stay together?” he asked before noting, “The pastors and the deacons have a critical role to play in that in the church.”

-Citing the Apostle Paul’s teachings in Philippians 1 and 2, Henry said the first element of unity is prayer.
+Citing the Apostle Paul’s teachings in Philippians 1, Henry said the first element of unity is prayer.

 “What holds us together?
 It’s prayer,” he declared.
 “I can’t tell you the strength that comes from prayer for one another.”